eurocontrol-asu/open_alaqs/documents/user_guide.md

 Airside or landside emissions are calculated using the same methodology as described above.

-When adding a roadway, the following (mandatory) information is required:
+When adding a roadway, the following information is required:
 + **Parameters**
   + **Movements per year**: Number of annual movements
   + **Height**: Height at which emissions are released (in meters) _not yet fully implemented_